laanwj/etna_viv/doc/hardware.md

 ================

 Vivante GPUs have unified shader ISA, this means that vertex and pixel shaders share the same instruction set.
-See `isa.xml`.
+See `isa.xml` for details about the instructions, this section only provides a high-level overview.

 - One operation consists of 4 32-bit words.
 This have a fixed format, which only differs very little per opcode.
 Which instruction fields are used does differ per opcode.

 - Four-component SIMD processor

-- Older GPUs have floating point operations only, the newer ones have support for integer operations, in the context of compute.
+- Older GPUs have floating point operations only, the newer ones have support for integer operations in the context of OpenCL.
-  The split is around GC1000.
+  The split is around GC1000, though this being Vivante there is likely some feature bit for it.

 - Instructions can have up to three source operands (`SRC0_*`, `SRC1_*`, `SRC2_*`), and one destination operand (`DST_`).
    In addition to that, there is a specific operand for texture sampling (`TEX_*`).

-- For every operand there are three properties:
+- For every operand there are these properties:
-  - `USE`: the operand is enabled
+  - `USE`: the operand is enabled (1) or not (0)
   - `REG`: register number to read or write
   - `SWIZ`: arbitrary swizzle from four to four components (source operands only)
   - `COMPS`: which components to affect (destination operand only)